egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 guidance from the program managers at DELWP, external researchers and an Independent Review Panel of external researchers for VEFMAP.
-The general model structure was proposed by the ARI researchers, which was initially interrogated, modified and validated with program manager and external input.
+The general model structure was proposed by the ARI researchers, which was initially interrogated, modified and validated with the program manager and external input.
 A more formal development of the model formulation was conducted in a collaboration between ARI researchers and external researchers with specific statistical expertise.

 The model outputs, including recommendations, will be shared with decision makers (funders and managers) to guide their respective